dscho/pagefind-xkcd-demo/content/comics/2019-9-13-earth-like-exoplanet.md

 title: "Earth-Like Exoplanet"
 num: 2202
 alt: >-
   Fire is actually	a potential biosignature, since it means something is filling the atmosphere with an unstable gas like oxygen.
-If we find a planet covered in flames, it might be an indicator that it supports life.
-Or used to, anyway, before the fire.
+If we find a planet covered in flames, it might be an indicator that it supports life—or used to, anyway, before the fire.
 img: https://imgs.xkcd.com/comics/earth_like_exoplanet.png
 ---
 [Side view of Megan standing behind a lectern, speaking to an off-panel audience in front of her.
 Two people from the audience react to her statement.]

 Megan: We've discovered the most earth-like exoplanet yet!

-Off-panel voices: Yay!!
+Off-panel voices: *Yay!!*

 [Front view of Megan behind lectern:]